 Mapping Out the Year

-Then I highlight everyone’s birthdays (because those are holidays to us because who wants to do school on their birthday?) and holidays that we take off.
-Next I will highlight any vacations we have planned or any days that we will have family in town visiting (Grandma and Grandpa live across the country).
-Finally, I space out a couple more breaks within our year.
-For this school year (2014), I have allotted for roughly 50 days off from school, leaving 30 extra days to use when needed for sick days or days when we just need a break.
+Here is how I map out my school year.
+I’m required by my state to do 180 days of school each year.
+That means I can take off about 80 week days each year.
+So I begin choosing our days off by highlighting everyone’s birthdays on my calendar since we take birthdays off.
+Then I highlight holidays that we take off.
+Next I highlight vacations we have planned and days that we have family in town to visit.
+(Grandma and Grandpa live across the country.)
+Finally, I space out a few more breaks within our year.
+For this school year, I allotted for roughly 50 days off from school, leaving 30 extra days to use when needed for sick days or days when we just need a break.